Andrew-Chen-Wang/Andrew-Chen-Wang/README.md

 ---
 Monthly quotes I make (view README comments for my past quotes):

-> Being a listener is being drunk.
+> It's only useful if it's a toy.

 <sup>explanation in comments in README.
 Just press raw to view.
 I don't list all my ideas here.
 For that, visit Velnota.com</sup>